 This video asks the question of who will feed us in the future, and in the particular context of North America.
 We consider the reality that much of the food in the north (the U.S. and Canada) is produced by workers in the south (including Mexico).

 Like many aging farmers, organic farmer Dianne Kretschmar is facing a farm labour crisis with few young people interested in putting their hands in the soil.
 She is hoping to pass her farming practice on to her son, Dan, who has a dream of transforming the farm into an agroecology school.

 In Mexico, agroecologist Fulvio Gioanetto faces similar obstacles to interesting young people in farming, especially Indigenous youth who are often drawn into salaried work on multinational agribusinesses, working in slave-like conditions.
 Fulvio has been training his sons to create organic fertilizers and herbicides, to give them specialized skills through a family business that also builds a local economy.

 Fulvio’s daughter and son-in-law, Serena and Miguel, are interested in building their own organic farming practice in Mexico, but are constrained by limited resources and a threat of increasing violence in the countryside.
 So they have followed the pattern of many Mexicans who, like his parents and her grandparents, have migrated north for over a century to work in the U.S. and Canada.

 There are many questions that arise out of this video: How can the current unsustainable industrial food system be transformed?
+Does the context of the coronavirus pandemic open up new opportunities to promote local sustainable agriculture?
 What policies can support the training of young farmers in agroecological practices?
 What are the conditions of migrant farm workers in all three countries?
 How can an exchange between organic farmers like the Legacies collaborators cross-pollinate skills in sustainable production?